ARTIST STATEMENT WORKSHOPS

 What You'll Get:

-Four two-hour online video class sessions
+Four 90-minute online live video class sessions

 Writing prompts and exercises to develop your craft

-One thirty-minute phone solo session with me
+One 30-minute phone solo session with me

 I’ll read and edit your artist statement